Senior Resources in Rockford, IL: Every Local Program, Phone Number & Service for 2026

 Medicare & Medicaid

-- Part B (Medical Insurance): Covers doctor visits, outpatient care, preventive services, medical equipment
+- Part B (Medical Insurance): Doctor visits, outpatient care, preventive services, medical equipment

-- Part C (Medicare Advantage): Private insurance plans that provide Part A and B benefits (often include Part D)
+- Part C (Medicare Advantage): Private insurance plans providing Part A and B benefits (often include Part D)

 - Part D (Prescription Drug Coverage): Prescription medication coverage